 You can read this extensive caoching guide about the GROW model chronologically or jump to the chapter of your choice.

-I will first explain the GROW Coaching Model (The order of the coaching questions) and next offer a long list of coaching questions you can use for each of the four steps of the GROW coaching model.
+I will first explain the GROW Coaching Model (The order of the coaching questions) and next offer a long list of powerful coaching questions you can use for each of the four steps of the GROW coaching model.

 There are dozens of performance coaching methods out there, some better than others.

 The good ones will help you as a coach to facilitate learning rather than to direct it.
 The GROW coaching model – originally conceived by Graham Alexander and further perfected by Sir John Whitmore – is probably on of the best-known and appreciated coaching models in the world.

 Unlike other coaching models, the GROW model is much more than a toolbox linked to an acronym.
 It’s an approach, a philosophy which helps you create the right context to help individuals transform their potential into peak performance.

 And I believe that’s exactly the reason for its success.

 You can achieve limited success by diligently following the GROW coaching model.
 But without subscribing to the underlying coaching philosophy however, you will fall short of what is truly possible.